Table of contents

 Through primary market research, you’re aiming to gather two types of information which are complementary to each other:

-Specific: This type of information is very pointed and precise.
+- Specific: This type of information is very pointed and precise.
 You reference this information to solve a problem or issue presented from your exploratory research.
-This utilises more formal interviews to gather.
+This utilizes more formal interviews to gather.